Using the GitLab Platform in the Browser

 Accessing through the Web Browser

-In the browser there is a pulldown in the top left of the screen marked “Projects”.
-This allows you to see the projects for which you are a member, and those you access most frequently.
+In the browser click The Open Group logo in the top left of the screen to go to your Home page, which will then show your “Projects”.
+This allows you to see the projects for which you are a member, and those you accessed recently.

 GitLab Projects View